njshah301/SQL-to-No-SQL-migration/README.md

  ![image](https://user-images.githubusercontent.com/58663029/176963225-fd2a0eb0-e188-4e96-aa98-ff02b6c7f1b4.png)

- #### Note: Access path is a text file, which is gien to the input to prioritized some collections which are frequently queried out.
+ #### Note: Access path is a text file, which is given to the input to prioritized some collections which are frequently queried out.
 The migration Algorithm takes care about these acess paths.

 ### Example of Acesss path for our BasketBall Training Management System: